mutatecsharp/mutate-csharp/README.md

 ### Usage for `trace`
 Runs the tests to record which mutants are reachable per test.
 This is not necessary, but is recommended as it can greatly speed up the mutation testing process.

+`trace` requires the existence of the program under test that has been applied with `generate-tracer`.
 ```sh
 Usage: MutateCSharp trace [<args>]
   --test-project         Required.
 The directory/path to test project containing